DJDanl/cpp-docs.pt-br/docs/porting/visual-cpp-change-history-2003-2015.md

     error C2668: 'function' : ambiguous call to overloaded function.
     ```

-   Exemplo 1: chamada ambígua a função sobrecarregada (antes)
+   Exemplo 1: chamada ambígua à função sobrecarregada (antes)

     ```cpp
     // In previous versions of the compiler, code written in this way would unambiguously call f(int, Args...)